mavrk/JXLazyController/README.md

 ## To Do

+1. Add media and browser controls
-1. Add horizontal scroll
+2. Add horizontal scroll
-2. Add continuous arrow key function on continuous press
+3. Add continuous arrow key function on continuous press
-3. Add notifications for important events
+4. Add notifications for important events
-4. Add features for presentation controls like pointers, etc
+5. Add features for presentation controls like pointers, etc